tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 +++

 This post introduces the project I worked on with Honeynet Project at Google Summer of Code this year.
 The project of [TinyVMI](https://github.com/tinyvmi/tinyvmi) is to port a library ([LibVMI](http://libvmi.com)) into a tiny operating system ([Mini-OS](https://wiki.xenproject.org/wiki/Mini-OS)).
-After porting, LibVMI will have all its functionalities running inside a tiny virtual machine, which has much smaller size as well as higher performance compared to the same library running on a Linux OS.
+After porting, LibVMI will have all its functionalities running inside a tiny virtual machine, which has a much smaller size as well as higher performance compared to the same library running on a Linux OS.

 # Introduction